 MPERS is a defined benefit (DB) plan.
-The cost of your retirement plan is funded by employer contributions and income on investments from those contributions.
+The cost of your retirement plan is funded by employer contributions and earned invesment income on those contributions.
 The 2011 Tier is contributory; therefore, members of the plan share in the cost of funding by paying monthly contributions.